 The following should be kept in mind before buying or selling a BTL property

-Stamp Duty: At the point when you’re purchasing a property you don’t mean to live in as a main home – for example, a buy to-let property or occasion/second home – you’ll need to pay 3% extra in stamp duty.
+Stamp Duty: At the point when you’re purchasing a property you don’t mean to live in as the main home – for example, a buy-to-let property or occasion/second home – you’ll need to pay 3% extra in stamp duty.
 The principal particular case for this is individuals who’ve never claimed property and are putting resources into buy to-let property as first-time buyers, who will pay standard home mover rates.
 Second-home and buy-to-let stamp obligation rates are layered, as private stamp obligation rates and annual assessment.

 You can look at the current buy to-let stamp obligation rates for financial backers in England and Northern Ireland in the picture underneath and discover the amount you’ll pay with our stamp obligation adding machine.

 Estate agent fee: If you sell your home utilizing a conventional estate agent, its tax will generally be determined as a level of the cost paid by the buyers.
 This sort of estate agent tax is called commission.
 The average commission is 1.42% of the last selling value (inc VAT), as per a July 2018 overview by house-selling site The Advisory.

 Notwithstanding, this figure can fluctuate from under 1% to as much as 3.5%, contingent upon various variables – including the number of domain specialists are selling your property.
 Domain specialist charges used to be cited ‘in addition to VAT’ more often than not (which means you needed to add 20% on top of your statement).
 However, runs from The Property Ombudsman that happened in October 2016 express that reports should now consistently incorporate VAT.